 Titans QB Marcus Mariota hurdles over Buffalo Bills linebacker Matt Milano for a 5-yard gain.

-Titans QB Marcus Mariota Dealing with Numbness in Fingers
+Titans QB Marcus Mariota Injured in Saturday’s Win Over Redskins

 Quick Hits on Tuesday: Titans QB Marcus Mariota a Fan of the Run Game, Delanie Walker Walking, and an Update on OLB Brian Orakpo